-Anthracene is a product of coal tar, which is a by-product collected from carbonization of coal.
+The global anthracene market is anticipated to witness growth over the forecast period.
+Anthracene is a product of coal tar, which is a by-product collected from the carbonization of coal.
 Coal tar includes about one and a half percent of anthracene.
-It is colorless in nature, but exhibits a blue florescence under ultraviolet light.
-Thus, it is used in production of red dye alizarin and other dyes. anthracene is first converted into anthroquinone; which is the product used in preparation of dye.
+It is colorless in nature but exhibits a blue fluorescence under ultraviolet light.
+Thus, it is used in the production of red dye alizarin and other dyes.
+Anthracene is first converted into anthraquinone; which is the product used in the preparation of dye.

-The applicability of anthracene as a scintillator extends to detection of radiation leakage at nuclear power plants, detection of potentially harmful radioactive substance for homeland security purposes at airports, seaports, etc., detecting the minimal, yet harmful amount of radiation present in food and beverage in factory and school.
+The applicability of anthracene as a scintillator extends to the detection of radiation leakage at nuclear power plants, detection of potentially harmful radioactive substances for homeland security purposes at airports, seaports, etc., detecting the minimal, yet the harmful amount of radiation present in food and beverage in factory and school.

 The sanction by the EU to ban the use of PAH in their region has turned out to be a restraint for the market growth in the region.
-Coming to regional markets, the U.S. has been, historically, a dominant importer of coal tar from countries, such as, Netherlands, France and Germany.
+Coming to regional markets, the U.S. has been, historically, a dominant importer of coal tar from countries, such as Netherlands, France, and Germany.
 Apart from these, China and Europe are the other dominant regions, as of today.
-However, EU is expected to have a stagnant growth in future, corresponding to the resolution passed to ban PAH, as mentioned above.
+However, the EU is expected to have stagnant growth in the future, corresponding to the resolution passed to ban PAH, as mentioned above.
 Some of the companies that are involved in the anthracene market are Anward, ZINC, Amadis Chemical, Viats-M Laboratory, and Tokyo Chemical Industry (TCI).

 NEED A CUSTOM REPORT?

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now

 "The quality of research they have done for us has been excellent."